-York House is a deceptively spacious Cornish townhouse set in the ancient market town of Marazion.
+York House is a deceptively spacious townhouse set in the ancient market town of Marazion.
 Situated in the heart of this quaint Cornish town, you are never far from a restaurant, gallery or sandy beach.
-Thoughtfully furnished with a little nod to local landmarks via the artwork throughout, York House is decorated with a palette inspired from the blues of the ocean and the white from the crest of the waves.
-Sleeping six over three floors this property has room for several generations to unwind.
+Furnished with a nod to local landmarks via the artwork throughout, York House is decorated with a palette inspired from the blues and whites of the ocean.
+Sleeping six over three floors there's room for several generations to unwind.
 Perfect for a bucket and spade holiday, Marazion is the gateway to St Michael's Mount and centrally located so that the whole family can explore all that West Cornwall has to offer whether by car or, during the summer, by open top bus.

 accessed via five granite steps from the main road into:

 integral electric oven, hob, dishwasher and washing machine, freestanding fridge/freezer.
 Door to half landing and steps down to sitting room and steps up to bedrooms.